khoiucd/LearningToCompare-Tensorflow/README.md

 For mini-Imagenet, please refer to [here](https://github.com/floodsung/LearningToCompare_FSL.git).

-## Pretrained model
+## Pretrained models

-All model are trained with 50000 episodes.
+All models are trained with 50000 episodes.

 | Experiment             | Accuracy            |
 | -----------------------| ------------------- |